Suburb overview

 5540

-Official Australia Post postcode for Port Pirie South.
+Postcode for Port Pirie South, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Australia Post Postcode Finder →